There are several requirements to become a HealthySteps (HS) site:

 HS Specialists typically meet with a family before, during, or after a routine well-child visit with a pediatrician or family practitioner.
 Each HS site determines the timing and workflow that work best for the practice.
 HS Specialists must be flexible as their workflows change in response to family needs, patient schedules, provider availability, and volume.
 During the HS training for new sites, our trainers will address the “how-to” of team-based care and help teams plan for implementation.

 The cost to implement HS varies based on several factors, which include: HS Specialist credentials; the number of children served; the geographic location of the site; any site-specific adaptions, enhancements, or innovations to the model; and funder-specific requirements.
-Typically, the program’s cost per child receiving the most comprehensive (Tier 3) services ranges between $450 and $900 annually.
-The primary costs of launching and sustaining HS are HS Specialist salaries and employee benefits (ongoing) and initial HS site training (a one-time fee).
-Other ongoing costs may include dedicated office space for HS Specialists, information technology, and other equipment and materials.
-Sites may also want to provide site-specific professional development (e.g., budget to travel and attend the ZERO TO THREE Annual Conference) and/or implement site-specific model enhancements (e.g., parent groups that may require food or other supplies, or home visits that may necessitate mileage costs, etc.).
+The average annual cost per child (ages birth through three in a HS practice site) across the network ranges from $50 to $80.
+This includes costs related to ongoing service delivery (i.e., cost of the HealthySteps Specialist’s salary and employee benefits), and it does not consider other additional costs that may vary from site to site (e.g., dedicated office space for HS Specialists, information technology, other equipment and materials).
+Sites may also want to provide site-specific professional development (e.g., budget to travel and attend the ZERO TO THREE Annual Conference) and/or implement site-specific model enhancements (e.g., parent groups that may require food or other supplies or home visits that may necessitate mileage costs, etc.).
+The primary cost of launching HS and supporting implementation is a one-time fee for onboarding, training, and technical assistance.
 Creating a budget for a new HS program is one of the first steps in preparing to adopt the model.

 Given the model’s intentional flexibility and varying locations and approaches, no two sites fund their HS programs in identical ways; that said, many sites look to similar funding sources to provide ongoing support for their programs.
 These sources often include public or philanthropic grant funding (particularly during the launch and start-up phase); reimbursement for HS services from health care payers; and the reinvestment of other practice/system revenue to support HS costs (in recognition of its value for children, families, and the practice/system itself).
 Overall, it is very important that sites move toward and prioritize ongoing, sustainable funding pathways whenever possible.
 While one-time and time-limited funding can be very beneficial, these resources are not sustainable in the long term as the primary or sole funding mechanisms for HS.